 Arteriosclerosis

-Hard CVD endpoints remain the primary focus of prevention strategies, emerging evidence emphasize the importance of vascular aging in early disease development16.
+Hard CVD endpoints remain the primary focus of prevention strategies, emerging evidence emphasizes the importance of vascular aging in early disease development16.
 Arteriosclerosis, commonly referred to as arterial stiffness, is a hallmark of this process.
 Biologically, the medial layer of large arteries consists of a structured network of vascular smooth muscle cells together with elastic and collagen fibers, forming functional musculoelastic sheets17.
 Arterial stiffness arises from progressive remodeling of the arterial wall [16]18.
 This remodeling is driven by changes in the structural interactions between elastin and collagen fibers, along with functional alterations in vascular smooth muscle cells and the accumulation of calcium and advanced glycation end products17.
 Remodeling of the arterial wall increases systolic blood pressure and reduces coronary perfusion, thereby contributing to the development of hypertension and, eventually, cardiovascular disease19.
 Additionally, they elevate the pulsatile load on the microcirculation, promoting the progression of chronic kidney disease, vascular dementia, and Alzheimer’s disease16.

 Atherosclerosis

-Atherosclerosis is characterized by the accumulation of cholesterol, lipids, and other substances within the arterial walls, forming plaques that narrow the arteries and reduce blood flow (ref.).
-This chronic process can lead to progressive occlusion of the vessel, contributing to reduced oxygen supply to the heart (ref.).
+Atherosclerosis is characterized by the accumulation of cholesterol, lipids, and other substances within the arterial walls, forming plaques that narrow the arteries and reduce blood flow (ref.) often at specific sites such as the coronary and carotid arteries.
+This chronic process can lead to progressive occlusion of the vessel, contributing to reduced oxygen supply to the heart (ref.), often leading to symptoms of angina.